15 Sagebrush Saloons Worth Drinking In… And What To Order When You’re There

 MOST ACCESSIBLE SEASON: Really, any time of year is a good time to swing through, but be leery of snow in the winter months

-Sometimes you travel miles on end for stellar company, other times it’s all for the barkeep who pours your drink just the way you like it, and still others it’s all fueled by the pursuit of a totally perfect vibe.
-In this case, Jiggs Bar is equipped with all three.
-BOOYAH.
-Situated in the foothills of the Rubies, not much is left of the town of Jiggs besides, you guessed it, the bar.
-[Seeing a pattern here?]
-Jiggs has quite some history; ask the bartender to show you the little history book they’ve got back there.
-A couple spoilers include the town being renamed six times, and it being the stomping grounds for famed cowboy poets like Waddie Mitchell.
-Its tasty remoteness attracted a slew of bandits, and even a handful of famous explorers, but it is probably most known for a Volkswagen Bus print ad campaign (just a few years back in 1965) that featured the town’s entire population—9 people… 1 dog—sitting inside the latest model.
+Jiggs has quite some history—ask the bartender to show you the little history book they’ve got back behind the bar counter.
+A couple spoilers include the town being renamed six times, and it being the lifelong stomping grounds for famed cowboy poet Waddie Mitchell.
+Its tasty remoteness attracted a slew of bandits, and even a handful of famous explorers, but it is probably most known for a Volkswagen Bus print ad campaign (just a few years back in 1965) that featured the town’s entire population—9 people… 1 dog—sitting inside the then-latest model.

-Currently, Jiggs Bar is about the only thing left aside from a dilapidated one-room school house, and serves as the rendezvous point for local ranchers because, duh, it’s the only open biz for mile and miles.
-Before you get too committed to nursing that Twisted Tea and delving into that history book behind the bar, snap a pic of the two-headed calf above the entrance and give the resident kitty, Tigg, a good scratch under his chin.
-You can’t really say you’ve experienced Jiggs Bar till you’ve got both under your belt.
+Currently, Jiggs Bar is about the only thing left aside from a modern-day one-room school house, and serves as the rendezvous point for local ranchers, fishermen, hunters, and literally anyone else who says, “Whoa, stop!
+There’s a bar there!”
+Before you get too committed to nursing your beverage, snap a pic of the two-headed calf above the entrance, the “al-BEEN-o PORK-uh-pine,” or the giant, waist-height elk’s head, and give the resident kitty, Tigg, a good scratch under his chin.

-MOST ACCESSIBLE SEASON: Summer or fall is best.… it might be a bit snow packed [and stressful to reach] during chillier months
+MOST ACCESSIBLE SEASON: Summer or fall is best.… anywhere beyond might be a bit too snow-packed [and stressful to reach] during chillier months

 MOST ACCESSIBLE SEASON: Really any time of year is ideal to visit Gold Point, but is most enjoyable in spring or fall when it’s not too blazingly hot or bitterly cold but juuuust right.

-MOST ACCESSIBLE SEASON: Whether you’re posted up next to that wood burning stove in the winter months, or enjoying a beer on the rocking chair’s out front, any dang day of the year is a good time to visit Dirty Dicks.
-If traveling during the winter, be sure to call ahead and make sure they’ll be open… nothing soils a much anticipated backroad barley pop than a closed sign out front!
+MOST ACCESSIBLE SEASON: Whether you’re posted up next to that wood-burning stove in the winter months, or enjoying a beer on the rocking chairs out front, any day of the year is a good time to visit Dirty Dick’s (if they’re open)

-WHAT YOU’RE SIPPIN’ ON: Jack on the rocks with a Bud back
+WHAT YOU’RE SIPPIN’ ON: Jim Beam on the rocks with a Bud back

 MOST ACCESSIBLE SEASON: Pioche’s jaw-dropping history can be enjoyed any time of year, even in the dead of winter.

-If you’re making your way through Nevada, it doesn’t take rocket surgery to figure out there are a whole heck of a lot of Owl Clubs.
-You ain’t just road weary.
-Each one offers a bit of a different experience, and Eureka’s Owl Club is tough to beat.
-Nestled in the core of Eureka, the bar and restaurant is a great stopping point when traveling along the Loneliest Road in America [snag your passport stamp in just about every single open business in town].
-It’s safe to say you haven’t truly experienced Highway 50 unless you’ve patronized the Owl.
-They make a mean biscuits and gravy, as well as a wickedly satisfying meatloaf and mashed potatoes, but the unsung hero here is the Western Bacon Burger and tater tots… complimented by a frothy Ruby Mountain Amber Ale of course.
+They make a mean biscuits and gravy, as well as a wickedly satisfying meatloaf and mashed potatoes, but the unsung hero here is the Western Bacon Burger and tater tots, washed down with Eureka’s very own Two Bitch Bourbon.
 The place is and has been family owned and operated for decades and you can feel it.
 It’s the type of place where you can roll in alone and feel like you just dropped into a longtime friend’s place.
-That, and every dang thing you order feels like it’s made with a little Eureka love.
-Whether it’s a stack of sourdough flapjacks and a Bloody Mary, or a burger and beer, make sure you whittle out some time for a meal [and convo] that’s sure to hit all the right spots.
+That, and every damn thing you order feels like it’s made with a little Eureka love.
+Whether it’s a stack of sourdough flapjacks and a Bloody Mary, or a burger and beer, make sure you whittle out some time for a meal (and convo) that’s sure to hit all the right spots.

-For a fully historical rundown, ask.
-All of the bartenders essentially double as tour guides, and will give you a full walking tour of the property and the 104 years of history here if you just go ahead and ask about it.
+Be sure to take the self-guided walking tour around the surrounding ghost town to walk through more than a century of history.
 But, once you get back to your bar stool, you’ve gotta get your hands on their signature Kentucky Mule.
-This Bulleit Bourbon-based drink comes in a swanky copper mug and that ginger beer and lime combo makes for an ideal refreshment for southern Nevada’s “always sweltering” temps.
+This Bulleit Bourbon-based drink comes in a swanky copper mug and that ginger beer and lime combo makes for an ideal refreshment for southern Nevada’s thermometer-popping temps.
 If that’s not your style, ask about their exhaustive selection of bourbons and whiskeys… it’s profound.
-Then order up a Ghost Burger, let Tom do the talkin’ and let the magic of the Goodsprings Pioneer Saloon do the heavy lifting… a combo that I assure will end up delivering one of those Nevada afternoons you can’t plan out, but instead just let happen.

 WHAT YOU’RE SIPPIN’ ON: Kentucky Mule